 The law in question, RCW 46.37.480, concerns television viewers and screens, or “other means of receiving television broadcast when the moving images are visible to the driver…”, though doesn’t include monitors used for backup cameras.

-The law also goes on to state no driver can legally operating any motor vehicle while wearing headphones.
+The law also goes on to state no driver can legally operate any motor vehicle while wearing headphones.

 “No person shall operate any motor vehicle on a public highway while wearing any headset or earphones connected to any electronic device capable of receiving a radio broadcast or playing a sound recording for the purpose of transmitting a sound to the human auditory senses and which headset or earphones muffle or exclude other sounds,” RCW 46.37.480 states.